verifyica-team/pipeliner/README.md

 - `--trace`
   - include trace messages in output
 - `--minimal`
-  - only include commands, commands output, and errors in output
+  - only include commands, command output, and errors in output

 Optionally, the options can be set using environment variables: